jt196/vanilla-cookbook/docs/manual/ingredients.md

 - grams + kilograms + litres => **Metric**
 - pounds + ounces + fluid ounces => **Imperial**
 - cups => **US Cups**

+If they're mixed, it'll try and get the system by counting the instances of each one belonging to whatever category, e.g. grams _ 2, cups _ 1 => metric.
+If they're equal, it'll get a bit confused.
+They shouldn't be there anyway, so take them out!

 Note, teaspoons/tablespoons is system agnostic, as many folks use them for smaller ingredient quantities in recipes.
 However, if the system is found to be **US Cups**, it will attempt to convert them to grams.
 You can prevent this behaviour by checking **Use teaspoons and tablespoons instead of grams.** in the user settings.